Paula Rego, Secrets & Stories: Plot

-Dame Paula Rego was one of the greatest figurative artists of the post-war period.
+Dame Paula Rego was a figurative artist of the post-war period.
 Her dark, complex works brought her international acclaim – with her own museum in Cascais near Lisbon, honorary doctorates from both Oxford and Cambridge universities, a damehood from the queen, countless books written about her work, and many ground-breaking exhibitions.
-Her work not only connects on a visceral level it has also been a powerful tool for social change.
+Her work not only connects on a visceral level, it has also been a powerful tool for social change.

-In contrast to her bold and expressive paintings, Rego was notoriously private and evasive.
-Prior to the film she tended to talk about the 'surface stories' of her pictures and the technicalities of painting but rarely connected the work directly to her life.
-In this intimate film by her son, Rego laid bare the powerful forces behind her work and the experiences which infused her 'stories'.
-The result is a searingly honest and eye-opening profile of an artist and a mother.
-The emotional power of the film is heightened by the relationship between film maker and subject.
-It's a journey of discovery for Paula's son and the film captures moments of pure revelation.
-Yet the film also stands up as a comprehensive examination of her life and pictures.
+In contrast to the style of her paintings, Rego was generally reserved when discussing her work.
+Before the film, she typically spoke about the narratives and technical aspects of her paintings rather than their relationship to her personal experiences.
+Directed by Paula's son, the film includes discussions of the influences on her work, her personal experiences, and her career as an artist and mother.
+It also documents conversations between Rego and her son and provides an account of her life and artistic career.

-Shortly after her eightieth birthday Rego started telling her son stories he'd never heard before, stories about her life that he felt gave him a unique insight into her work.
-So he asked her whether she'd make a film about her experiences, the struggles that turned her into one of our most important living artists, and to his surprise she agreed.
-In the film Rego painted a vivid picture of her childhood growing up in Portugal, a stifling and repressive society dominated by men where women were "encouraged to do absolutely nothing."
+Shortly after her eightieth birthday, Rego started telling her son stories he'd never heard before, stories about her life that he felt gave him a unique insight into her work.
+So he asked her whether she'd make a film about her experiences, the struggles that turned her into one of our most important living artists.
+To his surprise, she agreed.
+In the film, Rego painted a vivid picture of her childhood growing up in Portugal, a stifling and repressive society dominated by men where women were "encouraged to do absolutely nothing."

-Rego started to draw at the age of four and soon discovered that in her pictures she could do anything, act out her fantasies, kill her bullies, do things, which as an intensely shy child, she felt unable to do in real life.
+Rego started to draw at the age of four and soon discovered that through her pictures she could do anything, act out her fantasies, kill her bullies, do things which as an intensely shy child, she felt unable to do in real life.
 She was encouraged by a father who introduced her to great storytellers such as Danté, Shakespeare, Verdi, and Walt Disney.
 Rego began to paint stories, finding ways of expressing complex ideas in a single visual image.
 Realising that his daughter had a unique talent, her father allowed her to go to the Slade School of Art in London.
-But the Slade taught a very stifling and academic method which Rego hated, so she hid at the back of the class and painted her own pictures.
+But at Slade she was taught a very stifling and academic method which Rego hated, so she hid at the back of the class and painted her own pictures.
 It was here that she met the painter Victor Willing, one of the school's biggest stars and soon fell in love despite the fact that he was married.